leapmotion/LeapUnrealModules/README.md

 # LeapUnrealModules
 Leap UE4 modules and examples.
 Drag and drop content for your leap needs.
+Depends on the plugin found under https://github.com/leapmotion/LeapUnreal

 ## Setup